blackshirt/asn1/bench/README.md

 Benchmark of `asn1` module
 --------------------------

-This is benchmark of `asn1` module compared with go version (on my dev machine)
+This is benchmark of `asn1` module compared with go version (on free gitpod workspace)

 Regular benchmark produces this result:
 ```bash